worflor/woflo-petsplus-mod/README.md

 ---

 ### What you'll notice
-- Personalities set the vibe, emotions flare in the moment, moods linger in the background.
+- Natures act as the personality/vibe, emotions flare in the moment, moods linger in the background.
 - Roles and little unlocks grow as you adventure, explore, and keep pets close.
 - Memories and stories are tracked.
 Not for progression, but for immersion.